-A quick internet search will bring up loads of examples but The Teachers’ Organisation produced some very useful guidance at the time on how to draft a comprehensive Reading for Pleasure policy.
+A quick internet search will bring up loads of examples but The National Union of Teachers (NUT) produced some very useful guidance at the time on how to draft a comprehensive Reading for Pleasure policy.
 Unfortunately the original document is no longer available but a brief resume of all the main points can be found below.

 - a statement on who/what the policy is for

-- a statement on the value of reading for pleasure and how it links to wider academic, social and emotional development: use authoritative and recent sources and quote from these in order to give clear evidence of its impact and benefits
+- a statement on the value of reading for pleasure and how it links to wider academic, social and emotional development: use authoritative and recent research and quote from these sources in order to give clear evidence of its impact and benefits

 - access and equalities issues in relation to reading for pleasure.
-This should include accessible formats as well as consideration of the content of the books made available for use by the children: your policy must clearly state a commitment of the library to provide different books and resources in different formats in order to meet the needs of your students (i.e audiobooks, dyslexia-friendly publications, ebooks, books in other languages, etc.).
-There must be an official acknowledgement that students may prefer to access stories in formats other than printed.
-This is also particularly important in terms of the financial impact simply because books in different formats cost more than simple paperbacks!
+This should include accessible formats as well as consideration of the content of the books made available for use by the children: your policy must clearly state a commitment of the library to provide different books and resources in different formats in order to meet the differing needs of your students (i.e audiobooks, dyslexia-friendly publications, ebooks, books in other languages, etc.).
+There must be an official acknowledgement that students may prefer to access stories in formats other than print and the financial implications of this will also have to be considered simply because books in different formats cost more than simple paperbacks!

 - the importance of the role of the teacher and other adults in school in relation to fostering a love of reading through a wide range of activities: this is the point in your policy when you acknowledge the importance of using role models in the school to support your message and that every single member of staff is responsible for reinforcing a positive attitude towards reading for enjoyment.
 This is a good time to get your Headteacher on board with this idea

-- how reading for pleasure is encouraged across the curriculum and not just limited to English lessons – make sure to mention, maybe in a series of bullet points, what the library is doing to promote this and give some concrete examples.
-Just brief descriptions rather than anything complex and too detailed
+- links to planning for reading for pleasure across the curriculum for both the whole school and individual classes and not just limited to English lessons – make sure to mention briefly, maybe in a series of bullet points, what the library is doing to promote this and give some concrete examples.

-- a statement about the importance of making home-school links and how, by giving practical examples, the library contributes to this by empowering parents to support their children’s reading.
-Even if you just attend parents’ literacy evenings or academic review days with a library stand and give posters out, include this in your policy!
+- information about the practical ways in which home-school links can support the school policy and how, by giving practical examples, the library contributes to this by empowering parents to support their children’s reading e.g. parents’ evenings, newsletters etc

 - a commitment by the school to ensuring that all pupils have regular access to the school library, properly staffed and resourced.
 Include mention of timetabled library periods when quiet reading, book talk and browsing can take place, but do not forget to include the opportunities pupils have to visit your library at their own free will to browse or borrow a book at break, lunchtimes and before/after school